joedolson/wp-to-twitter/src/readme.txt

 = 4.0.0 =

-* Start rebranding to XPoster.
+* Rebranding to XPoster.
 * Update to use X.com API v2.
-* Those two things encompass a huge amount of change and ambiguity.
+* Those two things encompass a huge amount of change.

 = 3.7.0 =